tyrion70/chainpoint-node/README.md

 * grant the ability for your local user to run Docker commands without using `sudo`
 * download this repository to your home folder.

+**Important**: You should close your terminal and login again now to make sure that the changes in the script are fully applied.

 ### Configure Your Node

 Configuration is as simple as editing a single configuration file and providing two variables.
 We provide a sample configuration file in this repository called `.env.sample`.